 DVWA Reflected XSS Exploit

-In this article I am going to show you how to exploit Reflected XSS (Cross Site Scripting) vulnerability in DVWA web application (a vulnerable web application for enhancing hacking skills offline).
+In this article, I am going to show you how to exploit Reflected XSS (Cross Site Scripting) vulnerability in the DVWA web application (a vulnerable web application for enhancing hacking skills offline).
 Before we begin, let us know something about XSS like,

 What is XSS attack?

 What are the types of XSS attack?